 The first step of the OWF process is to obtain “medical and command approval” from the RSMs primary care manager and chain of command.
 Once an RSM is determined to be ready to participate, a Regional Coordinator assists the individual in identifying an internship opportunity based on their interests and capabilities.

-Once placement is agreed upon, the OWF Regional Coordinator works with the RSM and the agency to obtain necessary onboarding requirements and workplace accommodations.
+Once a placement is agreed upon, the OWF Regional Coordinator works with the RSM and the agency to obtain necessary onboarding requirements and workplace accommodations.